vhcd/vhcd.github.io/_posts/2023-12-01-post-mortem-1.md

 ---
 published: false
 title: 'Post Mortem #1: Level Blueprint'
+image: 'lvlbp_graph.png'
 ---

 We're nearing the completion of one of our largest driving simulation experiment ever, which also was the first Unreal project for my colleagues involved and for our driving simulator (SIMAX).
 So let's take some time to share what we learned from it, especially the non-trivial bits.
 Our first post will cover our use of the Level Blueprint.

 # The Level Blueprint isn’t so bad?

-When you start using Unreal, using the [Level Blueprint](https://docs.unrealengine.com/5.3/en-US/level-blueprint-in-unreal-engine/) is very appealing.
+When you start exploring Unreal, using the [Level Blueprint](https://docs.unrealengine.com/5.3/en-US/level-blueprint-in-unreal-engine/) is very appealing.
 But one commonly shared bit of advice is to not use it (at least not *too much*).
 But for our very specific use case, I actually think the Level Blueprint can be very valuable.

 # The basics

-Let's do a basic pros and cons list of the Level Blueprint, from a generalist standpoint.
+Let's do a basic pros and cons list of the Level Blueprint, from a general standpoint.

 Pros
-* It exists, so no not to create anything new
+* It exists, so no need to create anything new
 * It's easy to use
 * You can directly reference every actor in the level